psijhaynerosa/psijhaynerosa/README.md

    👋 Hi, I’m @psi.jhaynerosa!

 I'm a psychology major and I work with technological recruitment.
+You can see my skill is not programming, so I'm looking for you guys!

 📫 How to reach me: psi.jhaynerosa@outlook.com.br